bcgsc/NanoSim/README.md

-  --perfect             Ignore profiles and simulate perfect reads --polya POLYA         Simulate polyA tails for given list of transcripts --fastq               Output fastq files instead of fasta files -t NUM_THREADS, --num_threads NUM_THREADS
+  --perfect             Ignore profiles and simulate perfect reads --polya POLYA         Simulate polyA tails for given list of transcripts --fastq               Output fastq files instead of fasta files --bad_ends            Simulate unaligned regions at both ends of reads -t NUM_THREADS, --num_threads NUM_THREADS
                         Number of threads for simulation (Default = 1) --uracil              Converts the thymine (T) bases to uracil (U) in the